Updated January 2023

 - Landlords must treat all security deposits as trust funds and cannot co-mingle tenant money with their own

-More details about landlord/tenant laws for New York can be found here.
+More details about landlord/tenant laws in New York can be found here.

 Thorough Tenant Screening Guide

-This post is meant to give you an overview of the rules that effect NYS landlords.
+This post is meant to give you an overview of the rules that affect NYS landlords.

 If you’d like a more thorough guide on tenant screening we recommend clicking this link.